 Another study found that clinically depressed participants experienced significant reductions in the severity of their symptoms after taking part in a 3 month gardening program.

 5. Burn calories:

 Most probably overlook it, but you can burn a lot of calories by gardening.
 A Harvard study calculated the average calories burned per 30 minutes by a range of sports and activities and found that gardening burns between 135 and 205 calories and 30 minutes, on average.
 That’s more than going for a walk.
 Gardening will also cause you to eat healthier, giving you fewer calories to burn in the first place!

 You can start with just a couple of plants in your home or porch or upgrade to a full-blown garden.
-If you’re in a city, you should be able to find a community garden in you area.
+You just have to find whatever type of gardening suits you best.
+You could enjoy planting flowers, vegetables, or even just chopping up wood.
+If it’s the latter then why not check out something like this Best Circular Saw to get you started on your new hobby of cutting wood up.
+It could seriously help you improve your health.
+However, if you’re in a city, you should be able to find a community garden in you area.
 You can search for one at the American Community Garden Association.
 Good luck!